ReconOS/reconos.github.io/gettingstarted/tutorial/index.md

   * UART connection to interact with the board

 Furthermore, we need to download some external components.
-To make sure that everything works fine, you can use the following releases:
+To make sure that you can follow the steps without any problem, you can use the following releases:

 * Linux Kernel: [http://github.com/Xilinx/linux-xlnx](http://github.com/Xilinx/linux-xlnx)
   tag: `xilinx-v14.7`